Where Did They Come From?

 ‘I don’t like Mondays’

 But the landlord does.
 The bank holiday weekend is a key one for any events venue, and naturally The Hunters is a business that wants to maximize its revenue.
 We have been asked if we would continue on the Monday in order to allow them to sell more beer.
-This is something we are considering how best to address.
+This is something we considered how best to address, coming up with the idea of the Ashes Monday Album Rehash.
 Obviously the reason for moving to the bank holiday was to allow people a day to get home, but on the other hand last time we ended on a regular Sunday, enough people stayed to make it worthwhile.
-That was at The Goat in darkest Norfolk too, so it doesn’t seem too preposterous an idea…
+That was at The Goat in darkest Norfolk too, so it didn’t seem too preposterous an idea…